Skip Navigation

 Transfer-In Process

-Step 1: Inform your current school that you plan to transfer
+Step 1: Speak to your current school

-Step 2: Request an I-20 from SBU
+Step 2: Request your new I-20

-Step 3: Submit the Transfer-In Report
+Step 3: Submit the SEVIS Record Transfer Information eForm

-Step 4: Receive your new I-20
+Step 4: Receive your I-20 from Stony Brook

 Transfer-Out Students